Acton, Ontario: Government

 No longer officially a town (since 1974), Acton is part of the Town of Halton Hills which is divided into four wards, each with two elected Councillors.
+Ward 1 represents Acton.
 Two others are Regional Councillors, each representing two wards on Halton Hills Council, and also serve on the Halton Region Council as does the mayor.

-The current (2018–2022) membership of the town council is as follows:
+The current (2022–2026) membership of the town council is as follows: